sleirsgoevy/bad_hoist/PORTING.md

 Dump WebKit using `python3 bad_hoist/memserver/dump_module.py -1` (this should never fail).

 # 2. Find GOT
-We can do this by automated approch (2.1), if its not working then we do the manual (2.2)
+We can do this by automated approch (2.1), if its not working then we can do the manual (2.2)

 # 2.1 GOT - Automated
 you can run the below command which will give you the GOT start